-- 1.7 An initial questionnaire survey undertaken in June 2015 was followed-up with an open meeting and exhibition on 20 September 2015 to inform local people about the neighbourhood plan process and receive views on the key issues that the Plan needs to address. - 1.8 A workshop for landowners, businesses and those responsible for local infrastructure was held on 12 November 2015 which added further to our knowledge. - 1.9 In January 2016, a questionnaire was sent to households and business inviting local people to set out their views on development in the parish.
-305 completed questionnaires were received and can be seen on the Parish Council website. - 1.10 Feedback from this consultation identified housing as one of the key issues that our Neighbourhood Plan needs to address.
-This was highlighted by the concerns felt by many residents about the proposed Gladman development of over 100 houses off Benefield Road and Old Dry Lane.
-The planning application was refused by East Northampton-shire Council and the subsequent appeal dismissed in August 2016. - 1.11 An additional questionnaire survey took place in April 2017 seeking views on housing issues, including how much housing to plan for and potential development sites.
+- 1.7 An initial guestionnaire survey undertaken in June 2015 was followed-up with an open meeting and exhibition on 20 September 2015 to inform local people about the neighbourhood plan process and receive views on the key issues that the Plan needs to address. - 1.8 A workshop for landowners, businesses and those responsible for local infrastructure was held on 12 November 2015 which added further to our knowledge. - In January 2016, a questionnaire was sent to households and business inviting local people to set out their views on 1.9 development in the parish.
+305 completed questionnaires were received and the survey results can be seen on the Parish Council website. - 1.10 Feedback from this consultation identified housing as one of the key issues that our Neighbourhood Plan needs to address.
+This was highlighted by the concerns felt by many residents about the proposed development of over 100 houses off Benefield Road and Old Dry Lane submitted by Gladman Developments.
+The planning application was refused by East Northamptonshire Council and the subsequent appeal dismissed in August 2016. - An additional questionnaire survey took place in April 2017 seeking views on housing issues, including how much 1.11 housing to plan for and potential development sites.
 We arranged a 'drop in' session where residents could find out more and inspect some of the proposals.